RodZill4/material-maker/material_maker/doc/material_nodes.rst

 Each file has a name (where **$(path_prefix)** is replaced), and an optional condition that can be used to skip useless generated files.
 Supported conditions are in the form **$(connected:input_name)**.

+Files also have a **Prompt overwrite** option that makes it possible to not overwrite them when exporting (this is useful when you manually updated an exported material).

 There are 4 types of generated files: